mvolkmann/blog/src/swift/DocC.md

 ## Web Links

-To include links to web pages, use MarkDown syntax.
+To include links to web pages, use Markdown syntax.
 For example, `[Swift](https://www.swift.org)`.
-MarkDown syntax can also be used to include images, bulleted lists, numbered lists, and tables.
+Markdown syntax can also be used to include images, bulleted lists, numbered lists, and tables.

 ## Quick Help